-I hope everyone enjoyed their Valentine’s Day♥ with a special someone or spent time with family or friends.
-I got to enjoy a long weekend with my family.
-Today’s post is going to be featuring fashion of the 1930s and we’ll be focusing on dresses.
-I decided each week will be a new decade but it will feature dresses since it’s my favorite piece of clothing!
+I hope you enjoyed your Valentine’s Day♥ spending it with your special someone or with friends or family.
+I got to enjoy a long weekend with my family. 🙂 Today’s post is going to be featuring fashion of the 1930s and we’ll be focusing on dresses.
+I love dresses especially ones that I can wear with leggings!

 Unfortunately, in this decade was during the Great Depression which was devastating to many people.
 Fortunately, during this time fashion wasn’t compromised.